bindi-v/Portfolio_Sample/README.md

 # Portfolio_Sample

-# This portfolio is about Bindu Vaghela.
+# This portfolio is about Bindubahen Vaghela.

 # In main header navigation links leads to respective sections.
 Some links leads to 'about black' because that page is not available now.